netik1020/Concise-iPython-Notebooks-for-Deep-learning/README.md

 ## Motivation

-We wanted to have this reposisitories for beginers, to have easy to read reference for some common tasks in Deep Learning.
+I wanted to have this reposisitory for beginers, to have easy to read reference for some common tasks in Deep Learning.

 ## Packages used